everywall/everywall.github.io/docs/usage/outline.md

 # Outline

 Select "Outline" from the Ladder homepage for an outlined version of the site.
-Alternatively, visit a site directly by appending the URL to the end of the Ladder URL:
+Alternatively, visit a site directly by appending the URL to the end of the Ladder URL outline path:

 > Default: http://localhost:8080/outline/https://www.example.com